mrjclark/FinApp/Standards/00 Standards Template.md

 - NIST [Relevant Publications]
 - OWASP / CIS / Additional frameworks
 - Internal policy or repo links (if applicable)

+## 8. Audit & Traceability
+- Compliance is verified through periodic reviews of implementation artifacts.
+- Contributors may be asked to attest to adherence via signed commits or onboarding checklists.

 ---